Liam-a-34/README-Generator/README.md

 ## Installation

 For this application to function properly, you need to install the following:

-* Navigate to the README Generator and git pull the latest repository to your machine
+* Navigate to the README Generator and git pull the latest repository to your machine.

+* Run npm install in order to install inquirer.

+* Using your terminal, use the command node index.js to initialize the application.

 ## Usage

-Open your code editor, and run "node index.js"
+* Open your code editor, and run "node index.js" in your terminal.

+* Enter the information requested by the generator.

+* Sit back and relax.

 ## Contributions